slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Avoid generalities.
 Cite specific examples.
 - Focus on the issue or behavior, not the person.
 - Pay attention to body language.
 Adjust your feedback accordingly.
 - Keep it simple.
-Don't focus on too many things at once.
+Don’t focus on too many things at once.
 - End on a positive note.
 -->